mesosphere/marathon/docs/docs/resource-limits.md

 }
 ```

-In order to specify `resourceLimits` for pods, `legacySharedCgroups` must be disabled.
-This is done by simply removing the field from the pod definition.
+To specify `resourceLimits` for a pod, you must remove the field `legacySharedCgroups` from the pod definition.

 ### OOM killing risk for memory bursting resources